Safecast/Pocketcast-iOS/README.md

 - Uploads of log files (once closed) should be demonstrated, using a RESTful HTTP POST to the Safecast API

 Caveats:
-- Multiple pGeigies may be connected at the same time, thus recording to multiple log files at the same time.
-- With a bGeigie, a log file "session" is from the unit power-on to power-off.
-It is possible that allowances may need to be made for resuming a log file due to BT connectivity failure.
+- With a bGeigie, a log file "session" or survey is from the unit power-on to power-off.
+It is possible that allowances may need to be made for resuming a survey due to BT connectivity failure.

+Low-Power To Do:
+- To support both power modes, data will be stored in a SQLite database.
+Based on either survey start/end "tags", or a timestap query (TBD), the log file rows will be queried from the DB and then converted/exported to a log file at that time.
+- For the UI to obtain a list of (possible) log files, the data provider layer will return query results from a survey table, joined to the measurement rows.
+- For the UI to obtain a bGeigie log file of a survey for upload to the Safecast API, the data provider layer will convert the measurement rows to that format as needed, stripping out any 500m precision results.
+- Nice to have: an alternate log format not importable into the Safecast API that could contain low-precision or mixed-precision data.
+This would however require a query interface, as the results would not be by survey.

 ### Version 0.4